louisaarocha/AD-Homelab-VirtualBox/README.md

 3.  **Computer Account Configuration**
      - Successfully renamed a computer to 'Client2' and integrated it into the domain environment.
+        - Create a third VM for a client computer running Windows 10.
+        - Connect the client VM to the VirtualBox private network.
+        - Rename client machine "Client2" and join it to the domain.

 <br>
 <p align="center">